pypeit/PypeIt/doc/fluxing.rst

             [fluxcalib]
               extinct_file = <name_of_file>

+These steps may be used to either specify one of the ``PypeIt``-included extinction files listed above or to employ a user-supplied extinction file (possibly for an observatory not on the list).
+The latter may be installed in the user's PypeIt cache using the script ``pypeit_install_extinctfile``, whose usage is described in :ref:`install_scripts`.

 The above steps are meant as a scaffold during development of new instruments in ``PypeIt``, and users are encouraged to submit a pull request to the main repository with new extinction files for other observatories.